Call Us Today!

 The number of points added to your driving record depends on the seriousness of the violation.
 In some cases, your license may be suspended temporarily or even permanently.

 Most violation categories are the same for both commercial and personal vehicles, but there are some violations that are specific to commercial drivers only.
 These include failure to comply with federal logbook requirements and violating grade and weight restrictions.
-Logbook violation penalties are established in the Code of Federal Regulation (CFR).
+Logbook violation penalties are established in the Code of Federal Regulations (CFR).
 Weight and grade restriction penalties are established by Nebraska’s county legislatures.

 Unlike many states, Nebraska does not allow commercial drivers who have had their license suspended to attend driver improvement courses to have their license reinstated or penalties reduced, or to enter plea agreements for DUI or serious traffic violations.
 Drivers must choose between pleading guilty and accepting the punishment handed down by the court system or pleading not guilty and going to court.
 To protect your license and driving record, it’s important to never plead guilty without the advisement of a lawyer trained in trucker law.
 An experienced professional who understands the law can help you make sure the outcome has the least impact on your record as possible.